Best Practices for Faculty Recruitment

 • Ask if there are dietary, mobility or other accommodations necessary for their visit.
 It is not appropriate (and is potentially illegal) to ask WHY they need this accommodation.

 • Request to Schedule the Meeting with Faculty Recruitment Ambassadors- This 30 min meeting is called the "Faculty Success, Diversity, Inclusion Resources Meeting".
 This session, which is not evaluated, provides the candidate an opportunity to ask any question to a pair of prepared Faculy Recruitment Ambassadors, and to learn about key University & Diversity-Inclusion-Equity Resources.
-To arrange this meeting, use this link: and await confirmation.
+To arrange this meeting, use the link on the Ambassador Information Page, and await confirmation.
 These should be scheduled no sooner than a week before the date of the interview, and ideallly as far in advance as possible when the dean is scheduled to meet the interviewees.

 Campus Visit: Resources and Information for Faculty Diversity, Inclusion, Equity, Support and Success